prelert/engine-python/README.md

 Using the Client
 -----------------
-The easiest way is to walk you through this annotated tutorial.
+The easiest way is to walk you through this annotated example.
-See the file [tutorial/engineApiTutorial.py] and example data [data/flightcentre.csv](data/flightcentre.csv)
+See the file [simpleEngineApiExample.py](simpleEngineApiExample.py) and example data [data/flightcentre.csv](data/flightcentre.csv).
+To run the full example invoke:

+    python simpleEngineApiExample.py data/flightcentre.csv

-Create the client and make a HTTP connection to the API server Fire up your Python interpreter and paste
+Your first act is to create the client and make a HTTP connection to the API server

     from prelert.engineApiClient import EngineApiClient
     engine_client = EngineApiClient(host='localhost', base_url='/engine/v0.3', port=8080)

-The job configuration is a JSON document
+Before you can create a job the configuration must be defined.

     job_config =  '{ \
                     "analysisConfig" : {\